[Focus] Plastics lobby in court to keep toxic item off EU list

 The argumentation for the first case is already complicated and has to do with an exemption for the authorisation list: substances that are on the authorisation list can be used if their use is "intermediate".

-"An intermediate, in very non-scientific words, is that a chemical is going to be transformed into another chemical," said Bernard.
+"An intermediate, in very non-scientific words, is a chemical that is going to be transformed into another chemical," said Bernard.

 "If bisphenol A tomorrow is put on the authorisation list, the companies that are using this chemical as an intermediate, would not have to ask for an authorisation," she added.